author image

 impact and effort matrix

-However, being the sole-judge, it was easy to get too excited with what I wanted to build next and forget what customers actually wanted.
+When I was working with the Co.Lab founders, we often had disagreements over which features we wanted to build next.
+It was too easy to get excited with what I wanted to build next and forget what customers actually wanted.
+This made conversations more icky than they should have been.

 Prioritizing without decisions

-If you think about it, everything on the prioritization matrix is just a x,y coordinate.
+If you think about it, everything on the prioritization matrix is an x,y coordinate.

 quantitatively graphing my features